United States Air Force Memorial: Design

 One name has been removed from the Medal of Honor Recipients, under the header of "Peacetime".
 This name listed was that of Colonel William "Billy" Mitchell, and it was removed due to a clerical error in actual Medal of Honor recipients in a Congressional Report published in 1979.
 His name was included on the wall at the memorial in error and has since been removed.
 The removal is quite visible, with the name being cut out of the stone, and a new stone filler in its place above the name of Charles Lindbergh.

 ″There is some debate as to whether Mitchell was in fact awarded the Medal of Honor or the Congressional Gold Medal.
 The act cited directs that "a gold medal" be struck and presented in recognition of Mitchell's pioneer service and foresight.
 It does not, however, specify which medal was to be awarded.
 In July 1945 the War Department had recommended to Congress that special gold medals be voted by Congress in cases of outstanding leadership and that the Medal of Honor be reserved for awarding only gallantry in action.
 Major General William "Billy" Mitchell was awarded the Congressional Gold Medal, which was announced using the identical citation and approved date as listed for the award above.
 It seems apparent that the intention was to award the Gold Medal rather than the Medal of Honor.
 However, for some unknown reason, when the Senate Committee on Veterans' Affairs published its report, Medal of Honor Recipients: 1863-1978 (Washington, D.C.: Government Printing Office, 1979) compiling all Medal of Honor Recipient citations, William Mitchell and his citation were included.
 This website takes its Medal of Honor citations from that report, and that is why Mitchell's citation is included here - although the "gold medal" authorized above is most likely the Congressional Gold Medal, rather than the Medal of Honor."

 Events

-In addition to receiving over 350,000 visitors throughout the year, the Air Force Memorial is host to more than 300 military ceremonies, weddings, funerals, and other special events.
-During the summer, the United States Air Force Band holds concerts there every Friday night.
+Since the transfer to Air Force District of Washington, the Memorial has ceased the majority of their event services for Airmen.